jberling/Modularity.js/README.md

           $(this.element).fadeIn("slow");
         },

-        // This is run when the module is destroyed.
+        // This runs when the module is destroyed.
         destroy: function() {
           $(this.element).fadeOut("slow", function(){
             $(this.element).html("");